You are here

 Audience & Testimonials

-Whether your field is brand marketing, corporate strategy, or media and entertainment, this seminar will help you understand digital media landscape and assess how your company or organization can take advantage of what it has to offer.
+Whether your field is brand marketing, corporate strategy, or media and entertainment, this program will help you understand digital media landscape and assess how your company or organization can take advantage of what it has to offer.

 Author, The Art of Immersion